DecLearn/declearn/docs/quickstart.md

 folder, we expect four files : training data and labels, validation data and labels.

-If your data is not already split by client, we are developping an experimental data splitting utility.
+If your data is not already split by client, we are developing an experimental data splitting utility.
 It currently has a limited scope, only dealing with classification tasks, excluding multi-label.
 You can call it using `declearn-split --folder <path_to_original_data>`.
 For more details, refer to